sudo apt-get update

 - During this client installation, you will be prompted for details of your LDAP server.

-- Configure the LDAP profile for NSS by running:
+- Configure the LDAP Ubuntu profile after you install LDAP server for NSS by running

 # sudo auth-client-config -t nss -p lac_ldap